 In 2012, taxpayers could file their return electronically or submit it by paper mail.
 Each option had benefits, and the choice often depended on the taxpayer's access to tools, software, or professional help.

-Both methods allowed taxpayers to file their own taxes and meet their obligations.
-For many, however, filing taxes online was easier, offering more accuracy, fewer delays, and less paperwork.
+Both methods allowed taxpayers to meet their filing obligations.
+For many, however, filing electronically was easier, offering more accuracy, fewer delays, and less paperwork.

-When Form 1040A showed a balance due, taxpayers must pay the IRS by April 15, 2013.
+When Form 1040A showed a balance due, taxpayers were required to pay the IRS by April 15, 2013.
 Several payment options were available to make the process flexible.

 - Electronic payments could be made directly from a bank account, offering a secure way to pay taxes online.
 Payments processed by 8 p.m.
 Eastern Time were credited the same day.